FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: The upper limit of the potential
 - cycles
   - Type: Cycle
+  - Multiple: True
   - Description: The cycles

 ### Cycle
-- cycles
+- cycle_number
-  - Type: int
+  - Type: string
   - Multiple: True
   - Description: A list of the cycles
 - peak_maxima